-Thankfully, Bali’s Airport Lounge is within an easy reach, as are several other business class lounges, Premier Lounge is definitely a lounge to consider.
+Thankfully, Bali’s Airport Lounge is within easy reach, as are several other business class lounges, Premier Lounge is definitely a lounge to consider.

-How to Get to the Premier Lounge Bali
+How to Get to Premier Lounge Bali

 Premier Lounge is in the International Terminal, which unfortunately is not accessible if you are flying domestically.
 To get to this executive lounge, you have to clear Indonesian Exit Immigration.
 Then, make your way to the Duty Free Shop Area.

 It’s worth mentioning that there is no grand escalator to get to the Mezzanine level; you have to climb up the stairs or use the tiny elevator (that barely fits four people).

-How to Get Into the Bali Airport Lounge
+How to get into the Bali airport lounge

 There are several loyalty airport lounge access programs that allow you to use the Premier Lounge.
 Right before entering the main check-in lobby, there is a sign at the door, indicating which foreign airline passengers have access.

 Some Bali Airport transfer passengers may also be invited to use the Premier Lounge – ask your flight information personnel for clarification.

-Remember to order this card from Chase in advance.
+Remember to order this card from Chase or Amex in advance.
 As of 2017, this is the only Airport Lounge that accepts Priority Pass in the Bali International Airport, a great thing to include in your flight to Bali.